Casualty and Survivor Assistance

 The interactive OSBR is a financial planning tool, available to surviving spouses and dependent children of Service members who died while on active duty on or after September 11, 2001.
-The interactive OSBR projects anticipated “milestone” events, like children turning 18 and aging out of dependency.
+The interactive OSBR projects anticipated “milestone” events, such as children turning 18 and aging out of dependency.
 In addition, the interactive OSBR includes updated benefit amounts such as annual cost-of-living-increases, other legislative changes and provides benefit amount information projections under "What If" scenarios, (i.e. what is the effect of remarriage, what is the effect on my Social Security Benefits if I start or stop working).
-The interactive OSBR provides survivors current and projected income streams from federal source and uses real time data.
-A DS Logon premium account is required.
+The interactive OSBR provides survivors current and projected income streams from federal sources and uses real time data.
+A DS Logon premium account is required to access the OSBR.

 Related Fact Sheets

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.

 "In deployment, Soldiers grow accustomed to a new lifestyle and a new 'family' - those buddies that bond together to defend each other," said Maj.
 Ken Williams, 14th Military Police Brigade chaplain.
 "This lifestyle change is prolonged and becomes familiar, i.e., the new normal."